abrahamjroy/SA-Spec-Carbon-Footprint-Calc/README.md

 The images used are obtained from generic sites and can be customized to your liking

-the units have been adjusted to suit American Imperial units, and most of the code has been modified to suit the local geography
+the units have been adjusted to suit South African metric units, and most of the code has been modified to suit the local geography